SkymouseStudios/skymse-jekyll/_drafts/10-best-apps-for-business-owners.md

 Many businesses and sales  people hate CRMs and spend a lot of time and money on software they never use.

-### How to use Hubspot in the workplace.
+### How to use Hubspot in the workplace:

-* A CRM is essential to making sure you're focusing on the right projects at the right time
+* A CRM is essential to making sure you're focusing on the right projects at the right time.
-* Keep notes on clients and prospects right in the app so you don't repeat yourself and look foolish
+* Keep notes on clients and prospects right in the app, so you don't repeat yourself and look foolish.
-* Know exactly how much money is in your sales pipeline
+* Know exactly how much money is in your sales pipeline.

-Again, you don't have to go crazy with your information, just keep it up to date, and use it enough so that you know who you are going after and when to go after them.
+Again, you don't have to go crazy with your information.
+Just keep it up to date and use it enough so that you know who you are going after and when to go after them.

-* multiple users can share information and data about your clients, prospects and leads
+* Multiple users can share information and data about your clients, prospects and leads.
-* Add a chat window to your websites
+* Add a chat window to your websites.
-* Send emails directly to clients from without HubSpot
+* Send emails directly to clients from without HubSpot.
-* Create forms to capture leads on your website
+* Create forms to capture leads on your website.
-* Keep track of all your contacts and companies while easily linking them together as needed
+* Keep track of all your contacts and companies while easily linking them together as needed.

 ### What's new in HubSpot 2018?

-This
+This.

-#### What you might not like
+#### What you might not like:

 The free version plugs Hubspot on its forms, templates and things like that.

-### Alternatives to HubSpot
+### Alternatives to HubSpot:

 * Salesforce
 * Drift
 * Pipedrive
 * Airtable

-## 9. Track your team's time with Harvest
+## 9. Track your team's time with Harvest.

 `Free, Up to 2 projects`